mayli10/deep-learning-chatbot/README.md

 Because we just need a comment (input) and reply (output) pair, we will be addressing how to filter out the data so that we pick comment-reply pairs.
 Furthermore, if there are multiple replies to the comment, we will pick the top-voted reply.
 We will address this issue at Step 5.

-**How to download:**
+**How to Download:**
 Make sure that you have at least 50 GB of free space on your computer.
-Use software such as Application Deleter, clean my macbook, or the storage manager to do this, but if you still don’t have enough, a good way to address this issue would be to buy an external hard drive.
-The one I am using is ___, and it contains _GB of space for a relatively cheap price of __.
+Use software such as [App Cleaner](https://freemacsoft.net/appcleaner/), [CleanMyMac](https://cleanmymac.com/), or the Storage Management Tool on your computer to do this, but if you still don’t have enough, a good way to address this issue would be to buy an external hard drive.
+The one I am using is [Seagate](https://www.amazon.com/Seagate-Portable-External-Photography-STDR2000100/dp/B00FRHTSK4), and it contains 1 TB of space for a relatively cheap price of $53.
 I began with using software to make space for the data, but after multiple efforts and many hours of whittling down my Applications folder, it made sense to just use an external hard drive.
 It will definitely be slower to use the hard drive, but if it’s the last option for you, then it’s still a viable option.

 If you’re using an external storage drive, plug in your drive and make sure to download your file directly into the drive.
-If neither of these options work, another option is to use AWS or Paperspace.
+If neither of these options work, another option is to use [Amazon Web Services (AWS)](https://aws.amazon.com/) or [Paperspace](https://www.paperspace.com/&R=IJHK5NF).
 Skip down to step 5 to learn more about Paperspace if you choose this option.

 Deep Learning vs. Machine Learning
 --------------
 Deep learning is a type of machine learning that uses feature learning to continuously and automatically analyze data to detect features or classify data.
-Essentially, deep learning uses a larger amount of layers of algorithms in models such as a recurrent neural network or deep neural network to take machine learning a step further.
+Essentially, deep learning uses a larger amount of layers of algorithms in models such as a Recurrent Neural Network or Deep Neural Network to take machine learning a step further.

 While machine learning learns using algorithms and makes informed decisions, deep learning is a type of machine learning that furthermore uses these algorithms with more networks of layers to make intelligent inferred decisions.
-While wit machine learning, the engineer needs to provide the features that the model needs for classification, deep learning automatically discovers these features itself.
+While with machine learning, the programmer needs to provide the features that the model needs for classification, deep learning automatically discovers these features itself.
 Although deep learning generally needs much more data to train than machine learning, the results are often much more advanced than that of machine learning.

 Chatbot with Neural Machine Translation (NMT)
 --------------